 Medical Waste Management: An Infographic

-Healthcare sector in the Middle East is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other establishments.
-The growing amount of medical waste in Middle East is posing significant public health and environmental challenges across the region.
-The situation is worsened by improper disposal methods, insufficient physical resources, and lack of research on medical waste management.
+Healthcare sector in the Middle East is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other healthcare establishments.
+The growing amount of medical waste in the Middle East is posing significant public health and environmental challenges across the region.
+The situation is worsened by improper disposal methods, insufficient physical resources, inefficient medical waste treatment technologies and lack of research on healthcare waste management.

 This infographic will provide more insights into medical waste management situation in the Middle East.